Homemade Shrimp BurgerJump to Recipe

-We met at a local restaurant called Provision Company.
-They had a pretty nice menu of fresh seafood and I was at a loss on what to order.
+When our family goes on vacation in North Carolina we rarely eat out, choosing instead to by local seafood and cook it ourselves.
+But, one year I had this Shrimp Burger from a local restaurant called Provision Company.
+They have a pretty nice menu of fresh seafood and I was at a loss on what to order.

 Really?
 A shrimp burger?
 Sounds fishy…

 But it turned out to be a great choice.
 The burger was super tender and had large chunks of fresh shrimp in it.
-I did some research as soon as I got home and this Shrimp Burger Recipe is an almost spot on reproduction of the burger!
+I did some research as soon as I got home and this Shrimp Burger Recipe is an almost spot-on reproduction of the Provisions and Co shrimp burger!

 1) For sauce, mince capers and parsley and whisk together with other ingredients.
 Feel free to taste and adjust seasoning to your liking.